NYPL/locations-app/test/readme.md

     $ protractor protractor_ff_conf.js

-to run all the tests in Chrome and Firefox, respectively.
+to run all the tests in Chrome or Firefox, respectively.
 Tests for different pages are broken up into suites in the configuration file.
 To run, for example, just the tests for the division page run:

     $ protractor protractor_chrome_conf.js --suite division